kkty/compiler/README.md

 ---

-Generates an image with ray tracing with some optimization.
+Generates an image with ray tracing (with some optimization flags).

 ```console
 $ compiler <this_repository>/test/min-rt.ml -iter 5 -inline 50 > program.s